This post may contain affiliate links. Please see our disclosure policy.

 Uncooked bread dough that has risen, in a springform pan, in the air fryer basket.

-1. Preheat the air fryer to 320 degrees F. Brush the top of the bread with a whisked egg, then bake the bread for 8 to 10 minutes, or until the top is golden and a toothpick comes out clean.
-Let the bread cool slightly before removing from the pan.
+1. Preheat the air fryer to 320° F. Brush the top of the bread with a whisked egg, then bake the bread for 8 to 10 minutes, or until the top is golden and a toothpick comes out clean.
+Let the bread cool slightly before removing it from the pan.
 Transfer to a wire rack to cool completely before slicing.
+Use it to make an air fryer turkey melt or your favorite sandwich!

-Golden loaf of bread after being cooked in the spring form pan
+Golden loaf of air fryer bread after being cooked in the spring form pan

-My dough didn’t rise: Make sure your yeast hasn’t expired and that your water is warm, but not hot.
-Water that’s too hot can kill the yeast, and cold water won’t activate it.
+• The dough didn’t rise: Check that your yeast is fresh and that the water is warm, not hot.
+Water that’s too hot can kill the yeast, while cold water may not activate it properly.

-The dough is too sticky to handle: Add a tablespoon of flour at a time while kneading, just until the dough becomes workable.
+• The dough is too sticky to handle: Sprinkle in a little flour while kneading, about one tablespoon at a time, just until the dough becomes smooth and workable.

 Easy Air Fryer Bread FAQs